 The battle-system is similar to that of a turn-based strategy game.
 However, there’s little to be seen here.
 You move on grids, controlling multiple characters.
 Unfortunately that means that you aren’t going to be able to rely on the battle-system on parts that are almost entirely based around luck.
 This leads to some very frustrating experiences in the game.
 There’s so many ways that this could’ve been executed better, and when a JRPG’s battle system doesn’t rely on the strategic skill of the player–then it becomes synonymous throughout all those ranging from experience to assume that the mechanics are unfair.

 There’s a lot of creativity under the gorgeous aesthetic that’s presented in Tokyo Twilight Ghost Hunters, but as stated before–the game is marred by an unfortunate battle-system.
 With its mostly unsurprising story however, I can’t exactly recommend it to anyone.
-I had hoped that with this entire year of development, that Tokyo Twilight Ghost Hunters: Daybreak Special Gigs would be able to establish this franchise to status among the other niche Japanese titles on Vita and PS4.
+I had hoped that with this entire year of development, that Tokyo Twilight Ghost Hunters: Daybreak Special Gigs would be able to establish this franchise to status among the other niche Japanese titles on PC.
 But unfortunately, the additions can’t deter me from the ultimately disappointing combat.

 Subscribe to our mailing list

 Get the latest game reviews, news, features, and more straight to your inbox

 Something went wrong.